 - Mohseni HR, Nazarpour K, Wilding EL, Sanei S. The application of particle filters in single trial event-related potential estimation.
 Physiological Measurement 2009, 30(10), 1101-1116.

 - Nazarpour K, Mohseni HR, Hesse CW, Chambers JA, Sanei S. A novel semiblind signal extraction approach for the removal of eye-blink artifcat from EEGs.
 EURASIP Journal on Advances in Signal Processing 2008, 2008, Article no. 98.

 - Nazarpour K, Wongsawat Y, Sanei S, Chambers JA, Oraintara S. Removal of the eye-blink artifacts from EEGs via STF-TS modeling and robust minimum variance beamforming.
 IEEE Transactions on Biomedical Engineering 2008, 55(9), 2221-2231.

 - Nazarpour K, Sharafat AR, Firoozabadi SM.
 Application of higher order statistics to surface electromyogram signal classification.
 IEEE Transactions on Biomedical Engineering 2007, 54(10), 1762-1769.

-- Alameer A, Ghazaei G, Degenaar P, Nazarpour K. Elastic net-regularized HMAX model of visual cortex.
+- Alameer A, Ghazaei G, Degenaar P, Nazarpour K. Object recognition with an elastic net-regularized hierarchical MAX model of the visual cortex.
 IEEE Signal Processing Letters 2016.
-In Preparation.
+Submitted.

 - Khushaba RN, Al-Timemy A, Kodagoda S, Nazarpour K. Combined influence of forearm orientation and muscular contraction on EMG pattern recognition.
-IEEE Transactions on Neural Systems and Rehabilitation Engineering 2015.
+2016.
 Submitted.